joshfinnie/pushfile/README.md

 ## Changelog

+0.4 - Replaced `Optimist` with `nomnom` for command line args parsing.
+Bumped all versions and updated AWS SDK to use `upload` instead of `push`.

 0.3 - Implenmeted PushFile using the native AWS SDK instead of out-dated package

 0.2 - Implemented feature that turns all pushed files public by default.